ibironke-yekinni/ibironke-yekinni/README.md

 - ⚡ Fun fact **I think I am funny**

-_Hi there, little QA poem that speaks around my skills ￼
+<p align="left"> Hi there, little QA poem that speaks around my skills :wave:

-Princess Ibironke is a special emperor
+Princess Ibironke is a special emperor👸❤️⭐️

 This is for QA's,
 as I set the base